How Storm Damage Can Impact Your Car Insurance

 A flooded street showing partially submerged carsAdobe Stock

-Why More Storms Could Mean Higher Car Insurance Rates
+More Storms Could Mean Higher Car Insurance Rates

 As the frequency of these high-cost storms increases, the number and severity of insurance claims over storm damage are likely to increase as well.
 Higher costs for insurance companies likely mean higher costs for policyholders.

-How Filing a Storm Damage Claim Could Impact Your Rate
+How This Could Impact Your Rate

-Comprehensive coverage can help you recover from severe storm damages, but there are possible penalties you should understand before filing a claim.
 Depending on your insurance company, even one claim from storm damage could lead to a higher insurance rate in the future.

 Some insurance companies, however, won't raise your rate on your first claim.
 Instead, they'll keep track of your claims history and increase your rate if they see a pattern of storm-related damage over time.